toolhouseai/toolhouse-sdk-typescript/README.md

 ## About the API

-The Toolhouse API provides access to various AI-powered tools and services, that you can install from the [Tool Store](https://app.toolhouse.ai/store).
+The Toolhouse API provides access to various AI-powered tools and services, that you can find on [Toolhouse](https://app.toolhouse.ai).

 ## Setup & Configuration